NoroffFEU/development-platforms/NextJs-case-study.md

 - **API Routes**
 - **Lots of plugins**

-I will be going through each of these features in more detail in the next section.
+I will be going through each of these features in more detail in the next section of strengths as these are some of the features that make next so good to chose when working with react.

 ## How it works

 Next.js is a framework that is built on top of react, which means that it uses react to build the web application.
-It also uses react-dom to render the react components on the client side.
-Next.js also uses react-dom/server to render the react components on the server side and uses webpack to bundle the code and babel to transpile the code.
+It also uses react-dom to render the react components on the client side, react-dom/server to render the react components on the server side and uses webpack to bundle the code and babel to transpile the code.

 Next.js also uses a lot of other libraries and packages to provide a lot of the features that it provides.
 Some of the libraries and packages include: